RishiKumarRay/core_PHP_CRUD_app/README.md

 - TODO's
 - license the app'
+- should be a template repo
 - automate adding dev app' url to hosts file
   - on Windows
   - on Linux
   - on MacOS
 - form builder
+- CI pipeline that includes tests
 - prod. version of the application stack
 - deploy the application stack as a demo